aysuntopus/selenium_test/README.md

 ## Prerequisites
 Before you can run this project, you must have the following software installed on your computer:
-- Java Development Kit (JDK) version 8 or later
+- Java Development Kit (JDK) version 21
 - Apache Maven
 - Google Chrome web browser